PARKCHEOLHEE-lab/sam-3d/README_.md

     <br>

-3. Once your request to access the model checkpoints has been accepted and your Huggingface token has been created:
+3. Install pre-trained models(Once your request to access the model checkpoints has been accepted and your Huggingface token has been created):

     ```bash
     export HUGGINGFACE_TOKEN=<your_huggingface_token>